davenza/PyBNesian/docs/source/api/factors.rst

 Factors module
 **************

-.. automodule:: pybnesian.factors
+The factors are usually represented as conditional probability functions and are a component of a Bayesian network.

 Abstract Types
 ==============

-The :class:`FactorType` and :class:`Factor` classes are abstract and both of them need to be implemented to create a new factor type.
-Each :class:`Factor` is always associated with a specific :class:`FactorType`.
+The :class:`FactorType <pybnesian.FactorType>` and :class:`Factor <pybnesian.Factor>` classes are abstract and both of them need to be implemented to create a new factor type.
+Each :class:`Factor <pybnesian.Factor>` is always associated with a specific :class:`FactorType <pybnesian.FactorType>`.

-.. autoclass:: pybnesian.factors.FactorType
+.. autoclass:: pybnesian.FactorType
     :members:
     :special-members: __init__, __str__
-.. autoclass:: pybnesian.factors.Factor
+.. autoclass:: pybnesian.Factor
     :members:
     :special-members: __init__, __str__

 Continuous Factors
 ==================
-The continuous factors are implemented in the submodule pybnesian.factors.continuous.

 Linear Gaussian CPD
 -------------------
-.. autoclass:: pybnesian.factors.continuous.LinearGaussianCPDType
+.. autoclass:: pybnesian.LinearGaussianCPDType
     :show-inheritance:
     :members:
     :special-members: __init__, __str__
-.. autoclass:: pybnesian.factors.continuous.LinearGaussianCPD
+.. autoclass:: pybnesian.LinearGaussianCPD
     :show-inheritance:
     :members:
     :special-members: __init__, __str__